 Ken Miller, Gm at Microsoft had this to say in the state of strategy report, "strategy is about creating a winning plan.
 How are we going to do something that allows us to compete stronger and win together? ...
 You've got to be able to move quickly.
 You've got to be able to pivot.
 You've got to be able to be nimble and fast."
 This encompasses the modern strategic management process.

-What is strategic management
+What is strategic management process?

+The strategic management process is the systematic analysis of an organization’s internal and external environment to achieve and retain a competitive advantage.
 The modern competitive environment requires an iterative approach to strategic management where execution informs planning and planning guides execution.

 To make strategic management tangible, it's helpful to apply a structured strategic management process.
 This process describes the steps, in order, that an organization should perform to figure out where they want to get to, how they're going to get there, and whether or not they're succeeding.

 This is a comprehensive guide to strategic management, so the steps of the strategic management process, in order, are: